iadcock/autosig/replit.md

 ## Recent Changes

+- 2024-12-12: Upgraded Whop scraper to use Playwright for JavaScript-rendered pages
+  - Added system chromium browser for headless rendering
+  - Cookie authentication with `whop-core.access-token`
+  - Successfully fetching live alerts from Whop
 - 2024-12-11: Initial project creation with full implementation of:
   - Alert parsing for debit/credit spreads
   - Risk management with configurable limits